All About Stile and Rail Door Parts and Uses

 Important features of rails:

-• Form solid joints with stiles using mortise and tenon connections
+• Form solid joints between stiles using mortise-and-tenon connections.

 3. Panels